TriLab-bioinf/WORKSHOP2024_2/test.md

 ● bcftools call

  Applies the prior and does the actual calling.
+The -m switch tells the program to use the default calling method, the -v option asks to output only variant sites, finally the -O option selects the output format.

 ### 5) Filter SNPs
 ```